jsdoop/jsdoop/README.md

 Finally, when you run a worker from a remote machine, you must add "true" to the end of the script.
 For example:
 - sh worker.sh 1647541122249 theusername 1 true

-Depending on how many gradients you want to accumulate, you must modify the variable "min_grads_to_accumulate = 2", where 2 is the number of gradients you want to accumulate.
+Depending on how many gradients you want to accumulate, you must modify the variable "gradients_to_accumulate = 2", where 2 is the number of gradients you want to accumulate.
 If you use adaptive aggregation, you should modify the "adaptive_aggregation = True" variable.
 In this case, the number of gradients to accumulate is calculated automatically during the execution.
 Both variables are in jsdoop-py/src/constants/jobs.py.

 ## Citation